Felix Pedro: Gold

 On August 26, 1901, prospector E. T. Barnette and Captain Charles W. Adams ran the 150 ft steamer Lavelle Young aground 8 mi up the Chena River which they mistakenly believed to be a distributary which would allow them to detour upstream from the unnavigable Bates Rapids to their intended destination in Tanacross.
 In accordance with their agreement, Barnette, his wife Isabelle, five hired hands, and 130 tons of supplies were unloaded onto the riverbank.
 The crew quickly built two log cabins and a series of tents, establishing a trading post named Chena City.

 Adams returned downstream, and Barnette had his first visitors only hours later.
 Pedro and Gilmore, still in search of the Lost Creek, were perched on a nearby slope and had seen the plumes of smoke from the departing steam-boat.
 They stumbled into the camp, bought supplies, and headed northward into the hills.
 At the request of James Wickersham the camp was renamed Fairbanks, after Senator Charles W. Fairbanks (R-Indiana), in March 1902.

 Pedro Creek in Tanana, Alaska.
 Felix Pedro's discovery of gold here in 1902 began the Alaskan gold rush.

 Felix Pedro discovered gold in the Tanana Hills northeast of Fairbanks on or about July 22, 1902 in a small unnamed stream (now known as "Pedro Creek") northeast of Fairbanks, prompting him to exclaim "There's gold in them there hills", and triggering a full-scale gold rush.

 Business was booming for Barnette, but he wanted more.
 He sent letters to Dawson City, which arrived in the dead of winter and were published in the Dawson Daily News January 3, 1903.
 This triggered an influx of over 1,000 more prospectors in -53 F temperatures.
 Fairbanks continued to grow, and by 1908 it was the largest city in Alaska.

 Death

-Felix Pedro died July 22, 1910, at age 52 at St. Joseph's Hospital in Fairbanks, reportedly of a heart attack.
-However, this was disputed by his business partner Vincenzo Gambiani who denied that Pedro was suffering any heart problems, and suspected Pedro's widow Mary Doran of foul play.
-Years later on his own death bed, Gambiani was asked once again about the death of Pedro.
-Unable to speak, he wrote only two words moglie-veleno ("wife-poison").
+Felix Pedro died on July 22, 1910, at age 52, at St. Joseph's Hospital in Fairbanks, reportedly of a heart attack.
+However, this was disputed by his business partner, Vincenzo Gambiani, who denied that Pedro was suffering any heart problems and suspected Pedro's widow, Mary Doran, of foul play.
+Years later, on his own death bed, Gambiani was asked once again about the death of Pedro.
+Unable to speak, he wrote only two words: moglie-veleno ("wife-poison").

-Pedro's body was embalmed and shipped to San Francisco and buried in nearby Colma.
+Pedro's body was embalmed, shipped to San Francisco, and buried in nearby Colma.
 On October 12, 1972, Pedro's body was found, exhumed, and moved by Cortelloni Amato to Italy where an autopsy was performed, and the hair samples reportedly supported the conclusion that Pedroni was murdered.
 His remains were buried again in a small cemetery in Fanano.